-The traveling exhibition of A Better Life for Their Children will premiere at the National Center for Civil and Human Rights in Atlanta.
-It will be on view May 22, 2021 through December 12, 2021.
+The traveling exhibition of A Better Life for Their Children will be on view at the

 Andrew Feiler has joined the Advisory Council of the campaign to create the Julius Rosenwald & Rosenwald Schools National Historical Park.
 Soon to be the first national park to honor a Jewish American.

 Selected media for A Better Life for Their Children: